2013–14 South African Premiership

-The 2013–14 South African Premier Division season (known as the ABSA Premiership for sponsorship reasons) was the eighteenth season of the Premier Soccer League since its establishment in 1996.
-The draw for the Premier Division fixtures for the 2013/2014 season was held on 20 June 2013.
+The 2013–14 South African Premiership season (known as the ABSA Premiership for sponsorship reasons, and also commonly referred to as the PSL after the governing body) was the eighteenth season of the Premiership since its establishment in 1996.
+The draw for the fixtures was held on 20 June 2013.
 The season was scheduled to begin on 2 August 2013 and end on 10 May 2014.

-Kaizer Chiefs are the defending champions, having won the previous 2012–13 Premier Soccer League (PSL) season.
+Kaizer Chiefs were the defending champions, having won the previous 2012–13 Premier Soccer League (PSL) season.
 The season featured 14 teams from the 2012-13 season and two new teams promoted from the 2012–13 National First Division: Polokwane City and Mpumalanga Black Aces who replace relegated Black Leopards and Chippa United.

 Average attendance

 Teams

 A total of 16 teams contested the league, including 14 sides from the 2012–13 season and two promoted from the 2012–13 National First Division.